3 Years

 12

-Home: part-time (three years)£9,300 per year
+Home: part-time (three years)£9,566 per year

-Overseas: part-time £19,700 per year
+Overseas: part-time £13,500 per year

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to an 8% increase in fees each year.

-• Theory
+- Theory

-• Live surgery
+- Live surgery

-• Patient treatment
+- Patient treatment

-• Hands-on (pig jaw)
+- Hands-on (pig jaw)

-• Hands-on (model)
+- Hands-on (model)

-• Frozen cadaver
+- Frozen cadaver

-A newly curated curriculum matches the purpose-designed Dental School located in Bristol city centre.
-Here, you will cover the basics of implant surgery science, restoration and surgical planning in the first year and build on this knowledge across the second year, with hands-on practical and simulation exercises to support your learning.
-In the third year you have the opportunity to complete a dissertation on the topic of your choosing.
+This curriculum matches the purpose-designed Dental School located in Bristol city centre.
+Here, you will cover the basics of implant surgery science, surgical planning and restoration in the first year and build on this knowledge across the second year, with hands-on practical and simulation exercises to support your learning.

-We aim to produce caring, knowledgeable and skilful practitioners who are competent in the provision of the planning, surgical, restorative and maintenance aspects of dental implant treatment, within the limits of the individual clinician.
-Access outstanding resources through the Clinical Skills Suite at our new School and the Vesalius Clinical Training Unit.
+We aim to produce caring, knowledgeable and skillful practitioners who are competent in the provision of the planning, surgical, restorative and maintenance aspects of dental implant treatment, within the limits of the individual clinician.
+Access outstanding resources through the Clinical Skills Suite at our School and the Vesalius Clinical Training Unit.

 Bench Fees & Deposit